Step 1. Create and run your first Python project

 PyCharm immediately informs you about the missing colon, then expected indentation:

-Since PyCharm analyses your code on-the-fly, the results are immediately shown in the inspection indicator on top of the right gutter.
+Since PyCharm analyses your code on-the-fly, the results are immediately shown in the inspection indicator on top of the scrollbar.
 This inspection indication works like a traffic light: when it is green, everything is OK, and you can go on with your code; a yellow light means some minor problems that however will not affect compilation; but when the light is red, it means that you have some serious errors.

 Let's continue creating the function